 Mr. Berkman is a member of our board of directors and serves on its audit committee.
-Since January 2000, Mr. Berkman has served as the Managing Partner of Associated Partners, LP, a private equity firm primarily engaged in telecommunications infrastructure operations and investments.
+Since January 2000, Mr. Berkman has served as the Managing Partner of Associated Partners, LP, a private equity firm engaged primarily in telecommunications infrastructure operations and investments.
 He serves on the boards (or equivalent bodies) of Audacy, Inc. (NYSE: AUD) (formerly, Entercom Communications Corp.
-(NYSE: ETM)), as Lead Director, and on its audit, compensation (Chair) and executive committees, Rotor Acquisition Corp.
-(NYSE: ROT) and on its audit, compensation and corporate governance and nominating (Chair) committees, Franklin Square Holdings, LP and Chemimage, Inc. and on its compensation committee and on the advisory committee of First Round Capital, a venture firm.
-Mr. Berkman also serves on the board of overseers of the University of Pennsylvania School of Engineering and Applied Science.
-He previously served on the boards of Actua Corporation until 2018 and Diamond Resorts International, Inc. until 2016.
+(NYSE: ETM)) and on its audit and compensation (Chair) committees; Chemimage, Inc. and on its compensation committee; and

+WatchBanQ Group Limited.
+He also serves on the advisory committee of First Round Capital, a venture firm.
+Mr. Berkman previously served on the boards of Rotor Acquisition Corp. until 2021 and Actua Corporation until 2018.